yiliu1998/yiliu1998.github.io/index.md

 </p>

 <p>
-Previously, I earned my Master of Biostatistics degree from the <a href="https://biostat.duke.edu/" target="_blank">Department of Biostatistics and Bioinformatics</a>, Duke University School of Medicine in <a href="https://biostat.duke.edu/news/master-biostatistics-class-2022-celebrate-commencement" target="_blank">2022</a>, under the guidance of Prof. <a href="https://scholars.duke.edu/person/roland.matsouaka" target="_blank">Roland Matsouaka</a>.
-During this time, I developed a keen interest in propensity score weighting methods, which ignited my journey into causal inference with observational studies!
+Previously, I earned my Master of Biostatistics degree from the <a href="https://biostat.duke.edu/" target="_blank">Department of Biostatistics and Bioinformatics</a>, Duke University School of Medicine in <a href="https://biostat.duke.edu/news/master-biostatistics-class-2022-celebrate-commencement" target="_blank">2022</a>, under the guidance of Professor <a href="https://scholars.duke.edu/person/roland.matsouaka" target="_blank">Roland Matsouaka</a>.
+During this time, I developed a keen interest in propensity score methods, which ignited my journey into causal inference.
 More previously, I obtained my Bachelor of Science in Mathematics and Applied Mathematics from <a href="https://www.seu.edu.cn/" target="_blank">Southeast University</a> in Nanjing, Jiangsu Province, China in 2020.
 </p>

 <p>